sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 * The Theory Of Constraints teaches us that holding too much work-in-progress reduces our ability to be effective.
 * Our mental capacity is limited.
 When we spend too much time fretting over the things we ought to do, there is little room to work on the things we are doing.

+## Considerations

+* **Short-Term Focus:** The pattern’s emphasis on current limits might neglect potential future opportunities, leading to a conservative approach.
+* **External Pressures:** Individuals might still feel pressured by others to exceed their set limits, making adherence difficult.
+* **Over-Cautiousness:** Risk of setting overly cautious stopping criteria that prevent necessary risk-taking and innovation.

+### Mitigation Strategies

+* **Regular Reassessment:** Regularly review and adjust stopping criteria based on new information and evolving contexts to maintain a balance between caution and opportunity.
+* **Communication and Support:** Foster a supportive environment where individuals feel comfortable setting and respecting their limits.
+Open communication about the rationale behind stopping criteria can help mitigate external pressures.
+* **Balanced Approach:** Encourage a balanced approach where stopping criteria are set thoughtfully but flexibly, allowing for necessary adjustments without completely abandoning limits.

 ## Examples